 Following the Great Commandment (Matt.
 22:36-40) and Great Commission (Matt.
 28:18-20) of Christ, it is our goal to grow in our love for God and others, and to help others to come to know God’s love themselves so they can grow in God's love, too!
 Mountain Pathways is intended to guide participants in their spiritual growth, as together we help one another grow as deeply committed followers of Jesus Christ.

 While growth as a deeply committed follower of Jesus Christ is a life-long process, there are characteristics of what it means to be mature in Christ that we aim toward.
 These are described in Scripture as well as John Wesley’s well-written “The Character of a Methodist,” and in all cases indicate a life transformed by the presence and love of God.
 The definition of a "deeply committed follower of Jesus Christ, courageously working to change our world" is the starting point and foundation of the Mountain Pathways experience.

 Mountain Pathways will debut as short-term, small group experiences for up to 6 participants in each small group "expedition".

 Our first "Expedition" of Mountain Pathways small group experiences will take place in February, 2019.

 Mountain Pathways: A Guided Path to Spiritual Growth

-The Mountain Pathways discipleship initiative will be led and coordinated by our church’s pastor(s) and congregational leaders committed to their own growth in Christ and helping others experience the same.
+The Mountain Pathways discipleship initiative will be led and coordinated by our church’s pastor(s) and congregational leaders committed both to their own growth in Christ and to helping others grow.